neijrr/nextcloud_passwords_handbook_ru/Users/Import/Import-from-Passman.md

 To add a file, open the details of a password, click "Edit", then open the "Files" tab and upload a file via the "Choose a file"-button.
 After the file has uploaded, click "Save".

-**Note:** The Passwords Import can not import files.
+> :star: The Passwords Import can not import files.
-You will get a warning like `"Password Name" has files attached which can not be imported.`, which you can ignore in this case.
+> You will get a warning like `"Password Name" has files attached which can not be imported.`, which you can ignore in this case.

 #### No file download in Firefox / Stuck at "Done"
 In some versions of Passman, the file download will not work in Firefox.